eamonwoortman/django-unity3d-example/README.md

 ![Unity_3D_logo.png](https://cloud.githubusercontent.com/assets/9072397/5611600/db8770ac-94c8-11e4-976a-9e42ccf23345.png)
 ![python-django.png](https://cloud.githubusercontent.com/assets/9072397/5611563/762c7108-94c8-11e4-9d9c-8ae4a703a03e.png)
-# Django-Unity-tutorial #
+# Django-Unity-Example #

-Django-Unity-Tutorial is an example project of how to use Django as a backend for a Unity3D game.
+Django-Unity-Example is an example project of how to use Django as a backend for a Unity3D game.

 ### Notes ###
 This repository is currently set up using Microsoft Visual Studio and Python Tools for VS, however, you should be able to run this django project on Linux and Mac considered you've got the dependencies(django, restframework).
 As this is just an example project, this does *not* cover deploying or getting ready for production.